The Legal Challenge to Save Teztan Biny (Fish Lake) Continues!

 For twenty years Taseko Mines Limited (TML) has tried to get approval for a low-grade, open-pit copper and gold mine at Teztan Biny (Fish Lake.)
 The Prosperity Mine proposal is one of the most contested mining projects in Canada.

 What are funds needed for?

-The TNG has held its own in these proceedings for months, first obtaining standing as a party, then preparing its evidence, building its case, and dealing with Taseko’s series of motions.
+The TNG has held its own in these proceedings for months, first obtaining standing as a party, then preparing its evidence, building its case, and dealing with Taseko’s series of motions including this latest judicial review.
 It has been able to do so only with the help of your funding.
-TNG now faces a final round of motions and then intensive preparation for the hearings — preparing affidavits, finalizing its record, consulting with its technical experts, completing written submissions and attendance at the hearings themselves.
-They estimate approximately $150,000 in additional funding is required to participate at full strength in two concurrent proceedings.
+Currently there are no active cases but Taseko’s history of continued legal pressure mean we need to continue to stand by ready to offer support.

 Wasn’t this mine rejected before?

 Yes.
 Twice!
 After a rejection of the Prosperity gold-copper mine project in 2010 by the federal government, based on a scathing independent panel report describing unprecedented impacts to the environment, and to the Tsilhqot’in current use, rights and culture, Taseko Mines Ltd. quickly announced it had ‘re-jigged’ the proposal and would re-submit.
 The second plan became the New Prosperity Mine proposal.

 On February 26, 2014, the Minister of the Environment, Hon.
 Leona Aglukkaq, issued a decision statement regarding the New Prosperity Mine in British Columbia’s Chilcotin district, concluding that “the New Prosperity Mine project is likely to cause significant adverse environmental effects that cannot be mitigated.
 The Governor in Council (the cabinet) has determined that those effects are not justified in the circumstances; therefore the project may not proceed.”